theDebugger811/theDebugger811.github.io/_posts/2020-03-27-IntroducingTrajnetpp.md

   - social intelligence
 ---

-In this blog post, I provide a kickstarter guide to our recently released TrajNet++ framework for human trajectory prediction.
-We recently released TrajNet++ Challenge for agent-agent based trajectory prediction as part of [ICRA workshop on Long Term Human Motion Prediction](https://motionpredictionicra2020.github.io).
+In this blog post, I provide a kickstarter guide to our recently released TrajNet++ framework for human trajectory forecasting.
+We recently released TrajNet++ Challenge for agent-agent based trajectory forecasting.
 Details regarding the challenge can be found [here](https://www.aicrowd.com/challenges/trajnet-a-trajectory-forecasting-challenge).
-This post will focus on utilizing the TrajNet++ framework for easily creating datasets and learning human motion prediction models.
+This post will focus on utilizing the TrajNet++ framework for easily creating datasets and learning human motion forecasting models.

 Overview
 ========